burneyburney/somethingNewEveryDay/README.md

     Question: What problem does React Solve?
     Answer: Instead of doing a lot of dom manipulation, just render the entire page.
     Currently getting a better grasp on  javascript promises and higher order functions

+Fri Nov 11 10:29pm
+    Learned how to lazy load in javascript... theres a libray for that 8)